From Goldendoodles to Puggles — the Truth About “Designer Dogs”

-Goldendoodle.
-Puggle.
-Cockapoo.
-Pomsky.
-It seems like the list of “designer dogs” grows every year.
-These dogs seemingly combine the best features of two different breeds — for example, a puggle (a cross between a pug and beagle) provides the fun energy of a beagle and the cuddliness of a pug.
+These days, it seems as if the list of these “designer dogs” grows every year.
+These dogs seemingly combine the best features of two different breeds — for example, a Puggle (a cross between a Pug and Beagle) provides the fun energy of a Beagle and the cuddliness of a Pug.

-People use the term “designer dogs” to refer to new mixes of breeds but I think that is a misnomer.
+People use the term “designer dogs” to refer to new mixes of breeds, but I think that is a misnomer.
 Technically, all domestic dogs are “designer dogs.”
 The domestic dog may be the first genetically modified organism (GMO) created by humans.
 Ever since a few wolves with gene variants that made them more curious or less fearful of humans started hanging around the campfires of our ancestors, we have been manipulating the genetics of dogs.

-Over the past 20,000 or so years, we humans have intentionally bred dogs by selecting parents with desirable traits and then deciding which of their offspring best matched our needs (hunting, herding, hauling, etc.).
+Over the past 20,000 or so years, we humans have intentionally bred dogs by selecting parents with desirable traits, then deciding which of their offspring best matched our needs (hunting, herding, hauling, etc.).
 Interestingly, most modern dog breeds have been derived within the past 300 to 400 years.
 Many of those were created by cross-breeding two or more early breeds to give some new, desirable combination of characteristics.

-The second source of genetic problems with designer dogs are the unscrupulous people who simply make these dogs for financial gain, without regard to the background of the dogs that they are using, or to the quality of the puppies that they produce.
+The second source of genetic problems with designer dogs are the unscrupulous people who simply make these dogs for financial gain, without regard to the background of the dogs that they are using or to the quality of the puppies that they produce.
 A Labradoodle that comes from the neighbor’s Labrador that got loose and produced puppies with the Poodle down the street is not going to have the same genetics as one that has been produced by thoughtful breeding.

 One way to combat this inbreeding problem is to create a large number of the cross-bred dogs and to use many or most of them in the subsequent breeding to enlarge the new “breed.”
 The more unrelated dogs that are used, the less likely that there will be an increase in genetically based problems.
 As these designer dogs achieve “breed” status themselves, they face the same issues with genetic health problems that face current breeds.

 Today’s designer dogs are just a few generations away from being considered purebred dogs in their own right.
-Typically, designer dogs are a genetic mix, and as I noted above, they can express traits in a very variable way.
+Typically, designer dogs are a genetic mix, and as noted above, they can express traits in a very variable way.
 Often, when bred to each other they produce a variety of appearances in their puppies.
 In other words, designer dogs fail to “breed true” and can be very different from one another with respect to many traits.

 Over time, as these dogs are bred to each other and desirable traits are selected for, and undesirable traits selected against, the genetics of that breed will become more homogenous and pairings of dogs with the group will breed true.
 That is, they will produce dogs that match characteristics of the parents and the other dogs in the breed.
 An example of this can be seen in the Australian Labradoodle, which is attempting to achieve breed status with kennel clubs around the world.